Master's Degree Program in Clinical Research

 may be a comprehensive extension of the work submitted in abstract

-form to a national meeting.
+form to a national or international meeting.
 It is expected that the work represent

 a substantive contribution to the scholar's research field.
 The